gavana-work/VBA-Container-Class-Template/README.md

 This method of organizing data is very useful when your data is related in a "list of lists of lists..." pattern.

 //DISCLAIMER
-Written for a 64-bit System with VB7
+Written for a 64-bit System with VB7.
-And of course, I cannot take credit for the actual method.
+I cannot take credit for the actual method.
 This is only my rendition.